manidlou/elemon/README.md

 [![npm version][npm-image]][npm-url]

-`elemon` is a tiny module that tries to provide the simplest and yet the most efficient live-reload tool for developing electron applications.
+`elemon` is a tiny module that tries to provide a simple and yet efficient live-reload tool for developing electron applications.
 You just need to pass the `app` and `BrowserWindows` and the name of the files that are associated with them as a parameter to `elemeon` function **after** your app is `ready`.
-Please check out the example below to see how you can easily use `elemon` to cleanly watch your app and reload it upon any changes.
+Please check out the example below to see how you can easily use `elemon` to watch your app and cleanly reload it upon any changes.
 If the changed file is the main app file, then it `relaunch` the app and `exit` the current instance.
 If the changed file is a file that is associated with a browser window, then that window will only be reloaded.

 In fact, setting up a clean live-reload tool for developing an elenctron application is super simple by using the [Electron-api](https://github.com/electron/electron/tree/master/docs).
 The api already comes with whatever you need; just add a watcher (like [chokidar](https://github.com/paulmillr/chokidar) or whatever watcher you like) and you are all set.